crs4/life_monitor/web-app.md

 </div>

 The default option is to submit a local RO-Crate.
 If you followed the [above instructions](#making-a-workflow-testing-ro-crate), you already have a Workflow Testing RO-Crate you can upload.
-Click on "Browse" to select the zip file, then click on "Next":
+Click on "Browse" to select the zip file from your local file system, then click on "Next":

 <div align="center">
   <img alt="LM - Add workflow as local RO-Crate - details" src="images/add_wf_local_crate_details.png" width="600" />
 </div>

-You can specify a version and a name for the workflow; if you don't, LifeMonitor will set them to the default values.
+You can specify a version and a name for the workflow; if you don't, the version will default to 1.0 and the name will be retrieved from the RO-Crate metadata.
 Finally, click on "Register" to complete the process.

 The "Remote RO-Crate Archive" registration option is similar to the above, but in this case you need to specify a URL for the RO-Crate zip, rather than